LisaStur/cocktails-app/README.md

 <h1>Cocktail App<h1>
-Welcome to this Cocktail App, a hobby project creating an app with The Cockctail DB API.
+<p>Welcome to this Drinks App, a hobby project creating an app with The Cockctail DB API.</p>

 <h2>Technologies</h2>
 React, Redux, Thunks, JavaScript, Styled Components and the above API.